pablo-lamtenzan/MiniShell/README.md

 typedef struct      s_tok
 {
-	t_tok_t         type; // could be OP or CMD char*           data; // could be command name with args or filename struct s_tok*   next;
+	t_tok_t         type; // could be OP or CMD char*           data; // could be command name with its args or a filename struct s_tok*   next;
 }                   t_tok;
 ```